buildbot/buildbot/master/docs/manual/cfg-reporters.rst

                                 builder_room_map=None, builder_user_map=None,
                                 wantProperties=False, wantSteps=False, wantPreviousBuild=False, wantLogs=False)

-    :param string auth_token: Private API token with access to the "Send Message" and "Send Notification" scopes.
+    :param string auth_token: Private API token with access to the "Send Message" and "Send Notification" scopes. (can be a :ref:`Secret`)
     :param string endpoint: (optional) URL of your Hipchat server.
 Defaults to https://api.hipchat.com
     :param dictionary builder_room_map: (optional) If specified, will forward events about a builder (based on name) to the corresponding room ID.
     :param dictionary builder_user_map: (optional) If specified, will forward events about a builder (based on name) to the corresponding user ID.